MicrosoftDocs/content-templates/templates/org/aac/aac-article-title-content.md

 <!--REQUIRED STATEMENT: Include the following statement to introduce the section:-->

-Reliability ensures your application can meet the commitments you make to your customers.
+Reliability helps ensure that your application can meet the commitments that you make to your customers.
 For more information, see [Design review checklist for Reliability](/azure/well-architected/reliability/checklist).

 <!-- Explain resiliency and availability considerations. -->